efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/4_performance_testing.md

   const [focusedId, setFocusedId] = useState<string | null>(null);
   const reportFullyDrawnCallback = useReportFullyDrawn();

-  // Using a useEffect Hook to have the fully drawn reporting performed
+  // Example of calling useReportFullyDrawn() after the
-  // post first render after cool launch. useEffect(() => {
+  // component that is first shown to the user is mounted useEffect(() => {
     reportFullyDrawnCallback();
   }, [reportFullyDrawnCallback]);